viccon/sturdyc/README.md

 [![Test](https://github.com/viccon/sturdyc/actions/workflows/main.yml/badge.svg)](https://github.com/viccon/sturdyc/actions/workflows/main.yml)
 [![codecov](https://codecov.io/gh/viccon/sturdyc/graph/badge.svg?token=CYSKW3Z7E6)](https://codecov.io/gh/viccon/sturdyc)

-`Sturdyc` is an in-memory cache that supports **non-blocking reads** and has a configurable number of shards that makes it possible to achieve writes **without any lock contention**.
+`sturdyc` eliminates cache stampedes and can minimize data source load in high-throughput systems through features such as request coalescing and asynchronous refreshes.
+It combines the speed of in-memory caching with granular control over data freshness.
+At its core, `sturdyc` provides **non-blocking reads** and sharded writes for minimal lock contention.
 The [xxhash](https://github.com/cespare/xxhash) algorithm is used for efficient key distribution.

-It has all the functionality you would expect from a caching library, but what **sets it apart** are the features designed to make I/O heavy applications both _robust_ and _highly performant_.
+It has all the functionality you would expect from a caching library, but what **sets it apart** are the flexible configurations that have been designed to make I/O heavy applications both _robust_ and _highly performant_.

 We have been using this package in production to enhance both the performance and reliability of our services that retrieve data from distributed caches,